-Factors influencing how long a person remains in Stage 2 include, length of time on heroin, quantity of heroin used (tolerance), whether heroin was used as a way to self-medicate, what type of treatment program attended, how much effort is put into recovery and whether the user has a support system to help get his life back together.
+Factors influencing how long a person remains in Stage 2 include, length of time on heroin, the quantity of heroin used (tolerance), whether heroin was used as a way to self-medicate, what type of treatment program attended, how much effort is put into recovery and whether the user has a support system to help get his life back together.

 Recovery: A Family Affair

-Often overlooked, yet incredibly significant to preventing relapse, is the recovery of a user’s loved ones.
+Often overlooked, yet incredibly significant to preventing relapse is the recovery of a user’s loved ones.
 It is less common for family members and friends to seek psychological help during a loved one’s recovery process.
 However, it is extremely important.
 Although unintentionally, loved ones may be enabling the user or triggering urges.
-An experienced professional can identify and stop any enabling behavior, while addressing family dynamic issues that increase the recovering user’s risk of relapse if not dealt with.
+An experienced professional can identify and stop any enabling behavior while addressing family dynamic issues that increase the recovering user’s risk of relapse if not dealt with.

 For a heroin user, symptoms include insomnia, nausea, fatigue, depression, anxiety, irritability, mood swings, and more.
 Then there are the less painful, but sure to drive a person nuts, symptoms of PAWS, including excessive yawning, watery eyes, and sneezing.